-If you’re intrigued by this blog, chances are you either own or work for a business that launched before the digital revolution really began infiltrating our day to day lives.
+If you’re intrigued by this blog, chances are you either own or work for a business that launched before the digital revolution began infiltrating our day-to-day lives.
 And so, you’ve managed to build a large client base with little reliance on your digital presence.
-Chances are your client base is also primarily made up of baby boomers, which as of 2017 has been overtaken by Generation Z born after 1997) as the largest generation in the US.
-I say this because there is little to no chance a new business will survive in this day and age with an outdated website.
-With that being said, here’s why you should keep your website updated.
+Chances are your client base is also primarily made up of baby boomers, which as of 2017, has been overtaken by Generation Z born after 1997) as the largest generation in the US.

-There are two definitions of updated in this context.
-One is in terms of the information on your website.
-You want to ensure that phone numbers, dates, addresses, employee information, and offered services and so on are still accurate.
-You also want to ensure the content on your website is still accurate as well as relevant.
-Content includes elements such as videos, pictures, and articles.
-If they are outdated, they no longer add any value to your website – they are probably better off not being there in some cases.
+One way to stay current in the digital age is to update critical information on your website.
+You want to ensure that phone numbers, dates, addresses, employee information, services offered, and so on are still correct.
+You should also check that the content on your website is still accurate and relevant.
+Videos, pictures, and articles are examples of content.
+If they are out of date, they no longer add value to

+Social media is stereotyped as a platform to reach young people when, in reality, it is a relevant way to connect with all generations.
 ARP found that most smartphone owners aged 50 to 59 used their phones to check email, get directions, browse the internet and see news, with more than half also using their smartphones to play games and make purchases.
-But those aged 55 to 73 are actually more tech-savvy than people realize.
-By 2020, 100 million smartphone users will be age 45 and over.
+But those aged 55 to 73 are more tech-savvy than people realize.
+By 2020, 100 million smartphone users will be aged 45 and over.
 That’s 42.43% of the market share.
-Social media is stereotyped as a platform to reach young people when, in reality, it is a relevant way to connect with all generations.
-You can still connect with consumers above 50; you just need to design your ads differently.”
+You can still connect with consumers above 50; you must design your ads differently.”

-According to these statistics, you should care about your client’s digital experience regardless of what age demographic they fall under.
+According to these statistics, you should be concerned about your clients’ digital experience, regardless of age or demographics.